shaik1002/biggitlabbomb/doc/administration/gitaly/troubleshooting_gitaly_cluster.md

 ### Check clock synchronization

-Authentication between Praefect and the Gitaly servers requires the server times to be within 60 seconds of each other, so that the token check succeeds.
+Authentication between Praefect and the Gitaly servers requires the server times to be in sync so the token check succeeds.

 This check helps identify the root cause of `permission denied` [errors being logged by Praefect](troubleshooting.md#permission-denied-errors-appearing-in-gitaly-or-praefect-logs-when-accessing-repositories).